This recipe for Moroccan Chicken is a tasty, aromatic dish with many levels of flavor. Serve it with couscous for a filling, luxurious meal.

 - Sprinkle with the flour and coat.

-- Cover with the stock.
+- Cover with the stock and add the black olives.

 - Add the stems of the parsley & cilantro, turmeric, and some salt and pepper.
 Bring to a boil over high heat, turn down to a simmer and cook, covered, for 45 minutes (stirring occasionally).